tanaymukherjee/Linear-Regression-in-SQL/README.md

 ## Table of content
 1. Data for regression
-2. Regression Coefficients
+2. Regression coefficients
 3. Linear time trend
 4. Statistical significance test
-5. Orthogonal Contrast
+5. Orthogonal contrast codes
 6. Linear time trend and seasonality

+## Data
+The data for the experiment is available inside the 'data' folder in this repository.
+Also, the output from each process outlined above will be shared in the same folder.

 ## Reading